AmigaMaster/Simple-Game-Solutions/solutions/T/The Drifter-EN.md

 #### 4.5.3.
 Graves

-- LOOK AT teh gravestone in the middle (the one with the flowers)
+- LOOK AT the gravestone in the middle (the one with the flowers)
   - TALK TO gravestone
   - LOOK AT gravestone
   - USE flower bouquet